mjauvo/LoanSharking/README.md

 #### Goons

 The database stores the muscle-for-hire who do their employers' bidding and ensure that the debts are paid.
-Goons have a sense of honor in a way that they work only for one crime boss at a time and always follow through until their services are now longer required and they become available.
+Goons have a sense of honor in a way that they work only for one crime boss at a time and always follow through until their services are now longer required and thus, they become available.

 ## Technical